 Blade Care

-Now you know a bit more about the knife steel we use, there are two main points I need to talk about:
+Now you know a bit more about the knife steel I use, there are two main points I need to talk about:

 1) Rust prevention